adireddy/perf-plus/README.md

 - `perf.currentMs` - current time between frames in milli seconds
 - `perf.currentMem` - current memory usage (Chrome only)
 - `perf.resourceCount` - total resources loaded by the app
+- `perf.resourceLoadDuration` - loadDuration of all the resources
-- `perf.loadDuration` - loadDuration of all the resources
+- `perf.resourceLoadDuration` - loadDuration of all the resources

 To destroy stats call